waynz0r/gcp-live-k8s-visualizer/README.md

     http://127.0.0.1:8001/my-mountpoint/

 That's it.
 The visualizer uses labels to organize the visualization.
-In particular it expects that
+In particular it expects that pods have a ```name``` label.

-   * pods, replicationcontrollers, and services have a ```name``` label, and pods and their associated replication controller share the same ```name```, and
-   * the pods in your cluster will have a ```uses``` label which contains a comma separated list of services that the pod uses.